 Part B Outpatient Rehabilitation, Chapter 5, Medicare Claims Processing Manual

-Chapter 5, “Part B Outpatient Rehabilitation and CORF/OPT Services,” includes information about the annual Part B therapy caps, as well as instructions on functional reporting and HCPCS coding requirements, including reporting service units and using timed codes.
+Chapter 5, “Part B Outpatient Rehabilitation and CORF/OPT Services,” includes information about the annual Part B financial limitations, as well as instructions on functional reporting and HCPCS coding requirements, including reporting service units and using timed codes.
 In addition, the chapter has an appendix with relevant ICD-10 codes.

 SNF Inpatient Part A Billing and Consolidated Billing, Chapter 6, Medicare Claims Processing Manual

 Chapter 6, “SNF Inpatient Part A Billing and SNF Consolidated Billing,” provides nuts-and-bolts information on SNF PPS billing and consolidated billing.